-Consideration is being given to Near-Real-Time Accountancy (NRTA) as a means of improving the sensitivity and timeliness of detection.83 NRTA involves taking inventories at frequent intervals, typically once a week, without shutting down the facility.
+In the West consideration is being given to Near-Real-Time Accountancy (NRTA) as a means of improving the sensitivity and timeliness of detection.83 NRTA involves taking inventories at frequent intervals, typically once a week, without shutting down the facility.
 It and similar concepts are likely to be opposed by operators due to the added costs that would be imposed.
 In any case the method and adequacy of practical NRTA system implementation are open questions.84

 3. International Implications.
-Controlling nuclear weapons proliferation will simply become impossible if the nuclear industries in Japan and abroad continue with nuclear fuel reprocessing for plutonium recycle and wide-scale deployment of plutonium breeder reactors.
+Controlling nuclear weapons proliferation will simply become impossible if the nuclear establishments in Russia and abroad continue with nuclear fuel reprocessing for plutonium recycle and wide-scale deployment of plutonium breeder reactors.
 As a consequence the shortest route to the acquisition of nuclear weapons would be through the civilian nuclear power program, as occurred in India, rather than through the construction of facilities dedicated to weapons production, as occurred in Israel.
 In this regard it is the unanimous opinion of the weapons design and arms control communities that it is not the capability to design a nuclear device which is the pacing consideration in a country's acquisition of a first weapon, but, instead, it is the availability of nuclear weapons materials which can be turned to weapons purposes.85

-The reprocessing of spent fuel and the recycling of plutonium86 in fresh fuel for reactors would allow non-nuclear weapons states to acquire and stockpile nuclear weapons-useable material - seemingly for peaceful purposes.
+The reprocessing of spent fuel and the recycling of plutonium96 in fresh fuel for reactors would allow non-nuclear weapons states to acquire and stockpile nuclear weapons-useable material - seemingly for peaceful purposes.
 Without violating any of the international safeguards agreements, countries could design and fabricate weapon components.
-By moving to a point of being within hours of having nuclear
+By moving to a point of being within hours of having nuclear weapons - perhaps needing only to introduce the fissile material into the weapons - the nascent weapons state would have all of its options open.

-For a more detailed treatment of the deficiencies of international safeguards, see William Walker and Frans Berkhout, "International Safeguards and the New British and French Reprocessing Plants," Science Policy Research Unit, University of Sussex, DRAFT, 1991.
+84 For a more detailed treatment of the deficiencies of international safeguards, see William Walker and Frans Berkhout, "International Safeguards and the New British and French Reprocessing Plants," Science Policy Research Unit, University of Sussex, DRAFT, 1991.

-65 Thomas B. Cochran, Russell E. Train, Frank von Hippel, and Robert H. Williams, Proliferation Resistant Nuclear Power Technologies: Preferred Alternatives to the Plutonium Breeder, ERDA, April 6, 1977, p.
+85 Thomas B. Cochran, Russell E. Train, Frank von Hippel, and Robert H. Williams, Proliferation Resistant Nuclear Power Technologies: Preferred Alternatives to the Plutonium Breeder, ERDA, April 6, 1977, p.
 II-2.